TheSoftwareHouse/Kakunin/docs-src/configuration.md

 `browserheight` - height of browser window `default: 900`

 `timeout` - global timeout for a single step execution in seconds `default: 60`

+`maxEmailRepeats` - maximum email repeats to catch email used in the email step

 `intervalEmail` - interval for email checking step `default: 5` in seconds